aschwaighofer/swift-evolution/proposals/0000-unsafe-guaranteed.md

 ```

 In this context the lifetime of `Owner` always exceeds `o: Ownee`.
 However,
 there is currently no way to tell the compiler about such an assertion.
 We can
-get at the contained instance by means of ``takeUnretainedValue()`` which will
-return a balanced retained value: the value is returned at `+1` for release by
-the caller.
-We can pass reference counted values in an `Unmanged` container
+pass reference counted values in an `Unmanged` container without incurring
-without incurring reference count changes.
+reference count changes.

 ```swift
 public class Owner {